Skipjack Tuna Fishery

 22.1 Description of the fishery

-Two stocks of skipjack tuna (Katsuwonus pelamis) are thought to exist in Australian waters: one on the east coast and one on the west coast.
+Two stocks of skipjack tuna (Katsuwonus pelamis) are thought to exist in Australian waters: one on the east coast that is part of a broader stock in the Pacific Ocean and one on the west coast that is part of a larger stock in the Indian Ocean.
 The two stocks are targeted by separate fisheries: the Eastern Skipjack Tuna Fishery (ESTF) and the Western Skipjack Tuna Fishery (WSTF).
 These are collectively termed the Skipjack Tuna Fishery (STF), but the two stocks are assessed separately.
 The ESTF and the WSTF extend through the same area as the Eastern Tuna and Billfish Fishery (ETBF; Chapter 21), and the Western Tuna and Billfish Fishery (WTBF; Chapter 24), respectively, with the exception of an area of the ETBF off northern Queensland (Figure 22.1).
 Australian waters are at the edge of the species’ range, with centres of abundance in the equatorial waters of the Indian and Pacific oceans.
 Availability of skipjack tuna in both the ESTF and the WSTF is highly variable.
 The Indian Ocean stock of skipjack tuna is managed under the jurisdiction of the Indian Ocean Tuna Commission (IOTC), whereas the stock found in the western and central Pacific Ocean (WCPO) is managed under the jurisdiction of the Western and Central Pacific Fisheries Commission (WCPFC).

 Fishing methods and key species

-Historically, most fishing effort has used purse-seine gear (about 98 per cent of the catch).
+Historically, most fishing effort has used purse-seine gear (about 98% of the catch).
 A small amount of pole-and-line effort (when poling is used on its own) is managed as a minor-line component of the ETBF and the WTBF.
+Skipjack tuna are also caught as bycatch in the ETBF and WTBF longline fisheries.

 The skipjack tuna harvest strategy consists of a series of catch-level triggers that invoke control rules (AFMA 2008).
 The control rules initiate closer monitoring of the ESTF and the WSTF, semi-quantitative assessments and revision of trigger levels.
 The catch triggers are set at different levels for the ESTF and the WSTF, based on historical catch of skipjack tuna in the domestic fisheries and regional assessments of stock status.
 Management action is only initiated when there is clear evidence of a significant increase in catches.
-Target and limit reference points are not defined in the Australian skipjack harvest strategy, but have been defined in both the IOTC (on an interim basis) and the WCPFC.
-These reference points are consistent with those prescribed by the Commonwealth Fisheries Harvest Strategy Policy (DAFF 2007).
-The decision rules in the Australian harvest strategy for skipjack are not sufficient to restrict effort in a short time frame, if required, because they simply call for monitoring and revision of trigger levels.
-This would add a substantial time lag to any response.
-Catches of yellowfin tuna (Thunnus albacares)and bigeye tuna (T. obesus),which are often caught incidentally in purse-seine fisheries targeting skipjack, are limited by trip and season limits.
+Target and limit reference points are not defined in the Australian skipjack tuna harvest strategy, but have been defined in both the IOTC (on an interim basis) and the WCPFC.
+These reference points are consistent with those prescribed by the Commonwealth Fisheries Harvest Strategy Policy (HSP; Department of Agriculture and Water Resources 2018).
+Catches of skipjack tuna in the ESTF are currently limited to 30,000 t under Conservation and Management Measure 2018-01.
+If the ESTF or WSTF become active again (see ‘Fishing effort’), the Australian Fisheries Management Authority (AFMA) will review the Australian skipjack tuna harvest strategy to take account of both the revised HSP, and progress towards WCPFC or IOTC harvest strategies and allocations.
+Catches of yellowfin tuna (Thunnus albacares) and bigeye tuna (T. obesus), which are often caught incidentally in purse-seine fisheries targeting skipjack, are limited by trip and season limits.

 There has been no fishing effort in the STF since the 2008–09 fishing season.
 Variability in the availability of skipjack tuna in the Australian Fishing Zone and the prices received for product influence participation levels in the fishery.